Brunty/intro-to-gulp-workshop/README.md

 Once the vagrant box is created, you'll want to add the following line to your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) `192.168.55.150 workshop.gulp www.workshop.gulp` (wherever it may reside on your host machine)

+The Vagrant box doesn't have all the various modules / gems installed that we'll be using, this is because we'll go through the process of installing them as a learning exercise.
+If you were packaging your own box for a project, ideally you'd add them all so it was fully setup from the start.

 ### Box Details